shrmp07/ml-course-projects/README.md

 # ml-course-projects
-these are the ml models built while taking the ml classes in my college
+These are the ml models built during the ml course I took in my college